 Inductive vs. deductive coding, explained

 Coding is the heart of thematic analysis, and there are two broad ways to do it: let codes emerge from the data (inductive) or apply a predefined framework (deductive).
-Choosing well — or combining the two — shapes everything downstream.
+Your methods section needs to say which you did and why — choosing well shapes everything downstream.

 Inductive coding (data-driven)

-In inductive coding, you start with no preconceived categories and derive codes directly from what people say.
-It's ideal for exploration — new products, unfamiliar audiences, or open discovery — because it surfaces themes you didn't know to look for.
-The trade-off is effort and consistency: without a fixed scheme, codes can proliferate and drift between coders or runs.
+In inductive coding, you start with no preconceived categories and derive codes directly from what the data says.
+It's the usual choice for exploratory questions and for synthesising findings across studies, because it surfaces patterns you didn't know to look for.
+The trade-off is consistency: without a fixed scheme, codes can proliferate and drift between coders — which is why examiners ask how you kept coding systematic.

 Deductive coding (framework-driven)

-In deductive coding, you bring a codebook — a predefined set of codes from prior research, a model, or business priorities — and tag the data against it.
-It's fast, consistent, and comparable across datasets, which makes it well suited to ongoing measurement.
-The risk is tunnel vision: a fixed framework can miss anything it wasn't designed to catch.
+In deductive coding, you bring a codebook — a predefined set of codes from prior research or theory — and tag the data against it.
+It's fast, consistent, and comparable across datasets, which suits theory-testing designs and replication studies.
+The risk is tunnel vision: a fixed framework can miss anything it wasn't designed to catch, so reviewers expect you to note findings that didn't fit the codebook.